 Enabling a Customer Data Platform Using Data Virtualization

 In this increasingly digital economy, we have seen major change in customer behavior over the last several years as customers switch from traditional channels to digital ones to interact and transact business.
 Today, the vast majority of purchases take place via mobile, social, and e-commerce applications as opposed to face-to-face.
 And if anything, the COVID-19 pandemic has accelerated the move to online as companies have been forced to go there to survive.
 The problem with all this is that if you want to create customer intelligent applications, you need to integrate customer data and insight and share it across all customer facing applications.
 However, many companies are struggling with this.

 This impact of this is that customers are no longer interacting with employees to do business as used to be the case in traditional channels.
 Instead, they are interacting with applications over a relatively short period of time.
 Therefore, if companies want to keep customers loyal, improve customer engagement, and personalize each customer’s experience, then these customer facing applications need to become “customer intelligent.”
 If they don’t, the chances are that customers will quickly find alternative providers of products and services that more closely meet their needs and switch to those competitors in a few mouse clicks.

-No Central Platform for Customer Data
+No Central Platform for this

 In marketing for example, many are using multiple applications to market their products and services across multiple channels.
 Different applications may be used to control emails, digital banner advertising, or the placement of advertising words.
 Each of these applications has its own underlying database, which means marketing data is fractured across different systems with an unknown degree of overlap.
 There is no central customer master, and no single integrated view of all customer insights that can be easily shared across multiple digital marketing applications.
 In short, marketing departments often lack a central platform for delivering customer data, and this lack causes real problems.